rommy2526/pag-ibs.github.io/README.md

 hugo server
 ```
 The codespace will point you to the url where you can see the rendered website.
-- After all the edits, make sure to commit the changes to the original repo to publsh.
+- After all the edits, make sure to commit the changes and push to the original repo to publsh.

+---

 # Hextra Starter Template